Maple City Market is a consumer-owned cooperative grocery store.

 - Concern for community

 Maple City market has been a member of the Goshen business community since the 1970’s.
 We are owned and staffed by members of the community.
-Our main focus is locally produced and/or organic (and delicious) food, and we work hard to make sure that we are making our members happy.
+Our main focus is locally produced and/or organic (and delicious) food, and we work hard to make sure that we are making our owner-members happy.
 When you shop at Maple City Market, you are supporting our community!

 Maple City Market Historic Timeline:

 - Early 70’s- Goshen College students and faculty form a buying club.

 - 1976- Buying club moves into an old car garage & the first paid staff person was hired.

 - 1981- Became incorporated under the name “Centre-In Food Co-op.”

 - 1981- Moved to a new space at 206 Lincoln Ave.